hashicorp-dev-advocates/workshop-spring-vault/instruqt/06-dynamic-secrets-enable-database-secrets-engine/assignment.md

 The database engine generates dynamic secrets for a database (username and password) for a variety of databases.

-This guide will walk you through configuring the database engine and generating dynamic credentials for a PostgreSQL database.
+This guide will walk you through configuring the database secrets engine and generating dynamic credentials for a PostgreSQL database.

 Enable the database secrets engine